Dig Safely New York

-If you are planning to dig on your property for any reason, state law requires you to place a location request with Dig Safely New York at least two (2) full working days, but no more than 10 working days, before beginning your project, to ensure all underground utility lines are properly marked by their owners.
+Suppose you are planning to dig on your property for any reason.
+In that case, state law requires you to place a location request with Dig Safely New York at least two full working days.
+Still, before beginning your project, no more than ten working days to ensure all underground utility lines are appropriately marked by their owners.
 Working days are defined as weekdays (Monday through Friday), excluding holidays.
-You can place a location request by calling 811or by using the online location request programs: i-notice and Single Address Ticket.
+You can place a location request by calling 811or using the online location request programs: i-notice and Single Address Ticket.

-Because the depth and placement of utility lines can vary for a number of reasons, including erosion, previous digging projects, and uneven surfaces, making assumptions about where the utility lines are under your property can be extremely dangerous.
+Because the depth and placement of utility lines can vary for many reasons, including erosion, previous digging projects, and uneven surfaces, making assumptions about where the utility lines are under your property can be extremely dangerous.
 Striking a single line can result in injury, significant repair costs, fines, and inconvenient outages for you and your neighbors.

-If you do not plan to perform the excavation yourself, you do not need to contact Dig Safely New York; however, for your safety, you should verify your contractor has contacted Dig Safely New York.
+If you do not plan to perform the excavation yourself, you do not need to contact Dig Safely New York; however, you should verify your contractor has contacted Dig Safely New York for your safety.

 - Not know the full extent of the work

-- Not know the type of equipment being used, or any special information regarding the site that may be pertinent
+- Not know the type of equipment being used or any unique information regarding the site that may be pertinent.

-Additionally, utility owners may want to meet and consult with the excavator prior to the work commencing.
+- Utility owners may want to meet and consult with the excavator before the work commences.